GraphBLAS/SuiteSparseSessions/Session6/README.md

 **Discussion:** Using RUN mode to deploy GraphBLAS on platforms without compilers (iPad, iPhone).

 **Key Quote:** "You exercise GraphBLAS, create it in development, let it compile all its jit kernels at once, run through all its paces.
 You get a thousand jit kernels.
 You're done.
 Now you want to distribute this to the world.
-So you take these jit kernels, you put them back into GraphBLAS as a prejit kernel, you recompile GraphBLAS."
+So you take these jit kernels, you put them back into GraphBLAS as a PreJIT kernel, you recompile GraphBLAS."

 **Workflow:**
 1. Development: Run with JIT fully ON, exercise all code paths
 2. Collect compiled kernels
-3. Bake kernels into GraphBLAS as prejit kernels
+3. Bake kernels into GraphBLAS as PreJIT kernels
 4. Deploy to target platform with JIT set to RUN mode
 5. No compiler needed on target platform (iOS, etc.)